Jivko Sinapov (Instructor)

 Text and Website [top]

 There is no textbook for this course.
-Instead, relevant research papers will be initially assigned, and later chosen by the students following their interests.
+Instead, relevant research papers and book chapters will be initially assigned, and later chosen by the students following their interests.

 Related Conferences and Journals [top]